Anna Wickham: Career and strife

 I must go choose a dish or tie a bonnet….

 During World War I Wickham met the poet and publishing impresario Harold Monro at his Poetry Bookshop.
 He encouraged her writing, and she published a second collection in 1915.
 This was the beginning of a thirty-year period during which she mixed with literati in London (and later in Paris).
 She became involved in bohemian circles, and achieved recognition among her peers.
 The poet and critic Louis Untermeyer described her as "a woman, who always entered a room as if she had just stamped across the moors.”
 George Orwell, a neighbour of Wickham's in the 1930s, described Wickham as “ferocious looking.”

 During World War I Patrick Hepburn spent time away from home, joining the RNAS.
 During this time, Anna struck up a friendship with D. H. Lawrence and his wife Frieda.
 Her relations with the novelist Eliot Bliss are said to have been intimate.

+According to sources including The Times, The Telegraph, and Poetry By Heart, Wickham is said to have had a brief affair with the American modernist poet Hilda Doolittle..
+H.D., a central figure in the Imagist movement, was closely connected to many leading writers of the period, reflecting the overlapping and interconnected nature of these literary networks.

 Her third son Richard died of scarlet fever aged four.
 She spent a period in the early 1920s in Paris, after his death, to recuperate.
 There she developed a passion for Natalie Barney.
 It was not returned in the same way, but they sustained a correspondence (later published as Postcards and Poems).
 She met some leading Paris figures in anglophone modernism of the time.

 It is believed that her marriage was in crisis during 1926, and she was separated from her husband until 1928, though they reunited shortly before his death in an accident, on holiday, in 1929.

 During the 1930s she was well-known in literary London, and wrote a great deal of poetry (much of which was later lost in war damage) and much of which remained unpublished.
 She did find support from the somewhat louche John Gawsworth, who in 1936 put out a Richards Press collection of her work.
 An extended autobiographical essay Prelude to a Spring Clean dates from 1935.
 That was the year in which she supported the just-married Dylan Thomas and Caitlin, and then quarrelled with them - allegedly throwing Dylan Thomas out of her house during a snowstorm.

 In 1947, she committed suicide by hanging in her home in Hampstead.
 She left behind thousands of unpublished poems.